carpentries/instructor-training/01-introduction.md

 subtitle: Introduction
 ---
 > ## Motivating Question
-> What will we be learning in this training?
+> What common vocabulary do we need to talk about teaching and learning?
 {: .objectives}

 > ## Learning Objectives